marklogic/kafka-marklogic-connector/CONTRIBUTING.md

 In the list of connectors in Control Center, the connector will initially have a status of "Failed" while it starts up.
 After it starts successfully, it will have a status of "Running".

+## Load a MarkLogic Kafka source connector instance

+You can also load an instance of the MarkLogic Kafka source connector that will read rows from the `demo/purchases` view that is created via the TDE template at `src/test/ml-schemas/tde/purchases.json`.
+The `src/test/reosurces/confluent/marklogic-purchases-source.json` file defines the connection properties for MarkLogic.
+You can adjust this file to suit your testing needs.

+    ./gradlew loadMarkLogicPurchasesSourceConnector

+In the Control Center GUI, you can verify the MarkLogic Kafka connector instance:

+1. Click on "Connect" in the left sidebar
+2. Click on the "connect-default" cluster
+3. Click on the "marklogic-purchases-source" connector

+You can verify that data is being read from the `demo/purchases` view and sent to the `marklogic-purchases` topic by clicking on "Topics" in Confluent Platform and then selecting "marklogic-purchases".

+You can also manually configure an instance of the source connector:

+1. Click on "Connect" in the left sidebar
+2. Click on the "connect-default" cluster
+3. Click on "Add connector"
+4. Click on "MarkLogicSourceConnector"
+5. For "Value converter class", enter `org.apache.kafka.connect.json.JsonConverter`
+6. Under "General", enter values for the required MarkLogic connection fields
+7. Enter an Optic DSL query for `ml.source.optic.dsl` and a Kafka topic name for `ml.source.topic`
+8. Add values for any optional fields that you wish to populate
+9. At the bottom of the page, click "Next"
+10. Click "Launch"

+In the list of connectors in Control Center, the connector will initially have a status of "Failed" while it starts up.
+After it starts successfully, it will have a status of "Running".

 ## Debugging the MarkLogic Kafka connector